BCStudentSoftwareDevTeam/documentation/infrastructure.md

 ## Ansible

 Our physical and virtual servers are provisioned with Ansible.
-[Ansible repository](https://bitbucket.org/laborstudents/ansible_proj/src/master/).
+[View Ansible repository](https://bitbucket.org/laborstudents/ansible_proj/src/master/).

 Instructions for use can be found in the [README](https://bitbucket.org/laborstudents/ansible_proj/src/master/README.md).

 ## libvirt